flatcar/flatcar-linux-update-operator/README.md

-# Container Linux Update Operator
+# Flatcar Linux Update Operator

-Container Linux Update Operator is a node reboot controller for Kubernetes running Container Linux images.
+Flatcar Linux Update Operator is a node reboot controller for Kubernetes running Flatcar Linux images.
 When a reboot is needed after updating the system via [update_engine](https://github.com/coreos/update_engine), the operator will drain the node before rebooting it.

-Container Linux Update Operator fulfills the same purpose as [locksmith](https://github.com/coreos/locksmith), but has better integration with Kubernetes by explicitly marking a node as unschedulable and deleting pods on the node before rebooting.
+Flatcar Linux Update Operator fulfills the same purpose as [locksmith](https://github.com/coreos/locksmith), but has better integration with Kubernetes by explicitly marking a node as unschedulable and deleting pods on the node before rebooting.